cer/event-sourcing-examples/README.md

 # Building the application (and running the tests)

-Both projects use Gradle.
+Both versions of the application use Gradle.
-To build a project, execute this command:
+To build an application, execute this command  in the application's top-level directory:

 ```
 ./gradlew assemble
 ```

+Note: you do not need to install Gradle.
+It will be automatically downloaded by `./gradlew`.

 This will build a Spring Boot jar in each of the `*-service` directories.